 Master of Science in Sustainable Management

-Each student’s prior academic background is evaluated by a program admissions committee from the participating campuses and approved by the Academic Director at the University of Wisconsin-Green Bay.
-Students with a GPA above 3.0 will be admitted to this program, while students with a GPA above 2.5 may be considered for provisional admission, although additional verification of academic record and potential could be requested.
+Each student’s prior academic background is evaluated by the Chair at the University of Wisconsin-Green Bay.
+Students with a GPA of 3.0 or greater will be admitted to the program.
+Students with a GPA above 2.5 may be considered for provisional admission by an Admissions Committee consisting of representatives from all the participating campuses, although additional verification of academic record and potential could be requested.

 Students who are adequately prepared when they enter the program may earn the degree by satisfactorily completing a minimum of 34 credits of course work, which includes 1 credit for a capstone preparation course and 3 credits for a capstone project.
 Those who lack appropriate prerequisites may need to take additional courses to strengthen their backgrounds.
 Credits earned in undergraduate courses cannot be applied toward the graduate degree in Sustainable Management.

 All students in the Sustainable Management program are required to complete a core curriculum of 24 credits, the capstone preparation course and the capstone course.
 The remaining 6 credits can be selected from a group of specialty track electives based on the student’s areas of interest.